gavinjny/goldsmith/README.md

 3. Distribute version of software using a pipeline.
 4. Monitor instances using CloudWatch with a dashboard.

-## Reset Project
+## Reset project
-Shutdown and delete all EC2 instances
+Shutdown and delete all AWS test services/instances

 ## Create golden image
 Create pipeline following these steps: